Fitting into Ugandan Culture as a Westerner

 Kissing in public or shown other signs of affection even with your spouse are frowned upon, though Ugandans will write it off because you are a Muzungu and do not know what is acceptable in Ugandan culture.

-Kissing in a public place is not accepted norm in the culture – neither is a conversation about what is considered intimacy.
+Kissing in a public place is not an accepted norm in the culture – neither is a conversation about what is considered intimacy.

-There is however a slow change, middle-class and Ugandans especially women will give a hug and kiss to another woman she knows well.
+There is, however, a slow change, middle-class, and Ugandans, especially women, will give a hug and kiss to another woman she knows well.

-The above are just a few of the Cultural Mistakes to Avoid in Uganda that are good to know about when visiting Uganda – Ugandans will be pleased that you have made an effort to learn their cultural ways that are meaningful to Ugandans.
+The above are just a few of the Cultural Mistakes to Avoid in Uganda that is good to know about when visiting Uganda – Ugandans will be pleased that you have made an effort to learn their cultural ways that are meaningful to Ugandans.